neiljdo/Quantum-Natural-Language-Processing-with-lambeq---Quantinuum/README.md

 We list several ideas for future extensions of this hackathon below.

-1. Use a bigger dataset as the 100 rows provided could lead to overfitting easily
+1. Use a bigger dataset as the 100 rows provided could lead to overfitting easily.
-2. Use a different dataset in terms of grammatical structure of the sentences
+2. Use a different dataset in terms of grammatical structure of the sentences.
-3. Implement a different reader (as suggested in the original challenge)
+3. Implement a different reader (as suggested in the original challenge).
-4. Implement a rewrite rule (as suggested in the original challenge)
+4. Implement a rewrite rule (as suggested in the original challenge).
 5. Extend `lambeq` and `discopy` to make creation of custom ansatze easier.
-After this, we can try the ansatzes listed in Yeung (2020) and see if there's a difference in the model performance
+After this, we can try the ansatzes listed in Yeung (2020) and see if there's a difference in the model performance.
 6. Try a different task other than classification-based tasks.
-Some that come into mind are translation (is there a grammar algebra for translation?) or generation (not entirely sure if this is possible)
+Some that come into mind are translation (is there a grammar algebra for translation?) or generation (not entirely sure if this is possible).

 ## References
 1. discopy: Qnlp tutorial. https://discopy.readthedocs.io/en/main/notebooks/qnlp-tutorial.html.
 Accessed: 2022-08-24.